chrisrink10/luadb/README.md

       given key.
     * `lmdb.Transaction:get(...)` - Get the value located at the given key.
     * `lmdb.Transaction:put(val, ...)` - Put the given value at the given key.
+    * `lmdb.Transaction:order(...)` - Order on keys with the given node or nodes as a prefix.
+Returns the immediate next node value.
     * `lmdb.Transaction:rollback()` - Roll back any changes made in the transaction.
 * `lmdb.Cursor` - Cursor used to iterate over keys in a `Transaction`.
 Note